 Why Do We Age?

-- Chance, whereby the fallout of living a life in the form of toxins, free radicals, glucose metabolism, and other processes take their toll on our body (what we might call the “wear & tear” effect)
+- Chance – the fallout of living a life in the form of toxins, free radicals, glucose metabolism, and other processes take their toll on our body (what we might call the “wear & tear” effect)

-- Grand design, whereby human cells are pre-programmed, as a species, to die off at a certain point.
+- Grand design – Human cells are pre-programmed, as a species, to die off at a certain point

 That threshold is the critical point between cellular anabolism (the replenishing activity or cell renewal) and catabolism (the breaking down activity or cell death).
 Biomarkers, available from lab or self-tests, can indicate where a person lies on that continuum.
 These biomarkers are what Dr. Ullis used first to study peak performance in athletes, and later on to study aging.

 In 1987, two researchers Dirk Pearson and Sandy Shaw published a book called Life Extension.
 Within the book, they described the nutrient deficiencies involved in the symptoms and representation of what we commonly describe as aging.
 Their book sparked a revolution in the study of age-related imbalances.

 In 1990, Nature magazine published an article describing groundbreaking research on a part of DNA at the end of each chromosome called a telomere.
 What they found is that the telomere gets shorter with each cell division, inherently limiting the number of times that a cell can divide before dying off and that different types of cells have different telomere lengths.
 Researchers are now exploring interventions that curtail or stop the telomere from getting shorter, and ways to add length back on to the telomere.

 Another hot area of research involves stem cells and regenerative medicine.
 Dr. David Williams reports that most of the problems typically associated with aging “are directly linked to the degeneration of the nervous system (neurodegeneration).”
 Dr. Williams suggests that, if we can slow neurodegeneration, we can mitigate those problems.